rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 ### `origin`

-The `origin` of a space-view is a generalized "frame of reference" for the view.
+The `origin` of a view is a generalized "frame of reference" for the view.
 We think of showing all data in the view as relative to the `origin`.

 By default, only data that is under the `origin` will be included in the view.
-As such this is one of the most convenient ways of restricting a space-view to a particular subtree.
+As such this is one of the most convenient ways of restricting a view to a particular subtree.

-Because the data in the space-view is relative to the `origin`, the `origin` will be the first entity displayed in the blueprint tree, with all entities under the origin shown using relative paths.
+Because the data in the view is relative to the `origin`, the `origin` will be the first entity displayed in the blueprint tree, with all entities under the origin shown using relative paths.

 For Spatial views such as `Spatial2DView` and `Spatial3DView`, the `origin` plays an additional role with respect